JeringTech/Markdig.Extensions.FlexiBlocks/specs/FlexiSectionBlocksSpecs.md

 ---

 # FlexiSectionBlocks
-`FlexiSectionBlocks` are logical sections of a markdown article.
+A FlexiSectionBlocks is a logical section of a markdown document.

 Markdown articles are typically divided into logical sections by [ATX headings](https://spec.commonmark.org/0.28/#atx-headings).
 For example:
 ```